 A total of 27 species of breeding, or potentially breeding birds, were recorded in 2018 on the subject property by Beacon.
 Most of the species encountered were common species that are widespread in open, scrubby habitats, or fragmented or disturbed habitats, which found on most of the subject property.
 Some of the more abundant species observed included: Red-winged Blackbird (Agelaius phoeniceus), Song Sparrow (Melospiza melodia), and Yellow Warbler (Setophaga petechia).
-Species that were observed flying or foraging in the area that were not believed to be breeding on the subject property included Bank Swallow (Riparia riparia) and Barn Swallow (Hirundo rustica).
+Species that were observed flying or foraging in the area but not breeding on the subject property include Bank Swallow (Riparia riparia) and Barn Swallow (Hirundo rustica).
 These two species are listed provincially and federally as threatened.
+Other avian SAR formerly associated with the study area were discussed in Section 4.3.1.